Stealthy Communication over Adversarially Jammed Multipath Networks: Introduction

 This paper builds upon the insights obtained in ~\cite{kadhe2014reliable, ZhangBJ:17}.
 Suppose Alice and Bob communicate over a multipath network, which consists of $C$ parallel noiseless links.
-Unlike~\cite{kadhe2014reliable} wherein James is only able to eavesdrop on a subset of links {\it passively}, this work considers the situation in which James also has the ability to jam the same subset of links to disturb any potential communication (even if he cannot detect the existence of communication).
+Unlike~\cite{kadhe2014reliable} wherein James is only able to eavesdrop on a subset of links {\it passively}, this work considers the situation in which James also has the ability to jam the same subset of links to disturb any potential communication (even if he cannot detect the existence of communication), based on his knowledge about the communication scheme used by Alice and Bob.
 When Alice does not wish to communicate with Bob, her transmissions on the $C$ links are sampled according to an innocent distribution (known {\it a priori} to Bob and James).
-When she is communicating with Bob, her transmissions are chosen from a codebook (also known {\it a priori} to Bob and James).
-In both scenarios, James is able to control (eavesdrop on/jam) at most $Z$ out of $C$ links (where\footnote{It is impossible to communicate stealthily and reliably when $Z \ge C/2$, since James can always ``symmetrize'' --- send a fake message pretending to be Alice (and using her codebook) on the (at least) half of the links he controls.} $Z < C/2$), but which subset of links is controlled is not known to Alice and Bob.
-Note that using ``conventional'' error-correcting codes does not suffice --- the correlations introduced across links by such codes may reveal to James that Alice is indeed actively communicating.
+When she is communicating with Bob, her transmissions are chosen from a public codebook.
+In both scenarios, James is able to control (eavesdrop on/jam) at most $Z$ out of $C$ links, but which subset of links is controlled is not known to Alice and Bob.

 James first estimates whether or not Alice is transmitting by observing the transmission patterns on the links he controls.
-The stealth is measured via a {\it hypothesis-testing metric} --- the communication is deemed to be stealthy if regardless of James' estimator, his probability of {\it false alarm} plus his probability of {\it missed detection} always approaches one asymptotically.
-Afterwards, on the basis of his observations, James tries to adversarially jam the links he controls.
-We consider two types of jamming --- {\it erasure jamming} and {\it overwrite jamming}.
-Erasure jamming means that James can erase everything on the links he controls, while overwrite jamming allows him to replace the original transmission with his carefully designed transmission patterns.
+The stealth is measured via a {\it hypothesis-testing metric}---the communication is deemed to be stealthy if regardless of James' estimator, his probability of {\it false alarm} plus his probability of {\it missed detection} always approaches one asymptotically.
+Afterwards, on the basis of his observations and his prior knowledge about the communication scheme, James tries to adversarially jam the links he controls.
+We consider two types of jamming---{\it erasure jamming} and {\it overwrite jamming}.
+Erasure jamming means that James can only erase everything on the links he controls, while overwrite jamming allows him to replace the original transmission with his carefully designed transmission patterns.
+Under both erasure and overwrite jamming, we show that stealthy communication with positive rate is achievable.